-A lovely stretch of riverside, an abbey, an impressive old hall, a pearl of a village and some lovely walking across the Jervaulx Abbey estate and Danby Hall makes this one of the best lowland walks in the Yorkshire Dales.
-Finishing (or starting) with a visit to the Jervaulx Abbey tea room and stopping off for a quick one at the Coverbridge Inn adds to the enjoyment.
-I always get pleasure from wandering through the ruins of old abbeys and this was no exception; the beautiful situation adding to a tangible sense of real history.
+A lovely stretch of riverside, an abbey, an impressive old hall, a pearl of a village and some lovely walking across the estates of Jervaulx Abbey and Danby Hall.
+As a result this is one of the best lowland walks in the Yorkshire Dales.
+In addition finishing (or starting) with a visit to the Jervaulx Abbey tea room and stopping off for a quick one at the Coverbridge Inn adds to the enjoyment.
+I always get pleasure from wandering through the ruins of old abbeys and this was no exception.
+The beautiful situation adding to a tangible sense of real history.

-The abbey was built by the Cistercians in 1156 and was a real treasure trove until Henry V111 experienced certain marital problems in the 16th century and it thereafter fell in to disrepair.
-The grounds roll pleasantly to the river (as do those on the other side at Danby Hall) and are great to walk through but I must admit that my favourite stretch of the walk passes next to the river from the Coverbridge Inn to the abbey.
-The path here is excellent and religiously follows the river bank for the best part of 2 miles.
+The abbey was built by the Cistercians in 1156 and was a real treasure trove.
+However Henry V111 experienced certain marital problems in the 16th century.
+He therefore sold off Jervaulx Abbey and it thereafter fell in to disrepair.
+The grounds however still roll pleasantly to the river (as do those on the other side at Danby Hall).
+This makes them a delight to walk through.
+However I must admit that my favourite stretch of the walk passes next to the river from the Coverbridge Inn to the abbey.
+The path here is excellent and religiously follows the river bank for the best part of two miles.

-Having done the walk in a clockwise direction I would recommend the anticlockwise circuit; the abbey should be seen initially, the riverside walk is a great way to finish and the inn is more strategically placed!
+Having done the walk both ways I would recommend the anticlockwise circuit.
+The abbey should be seen initially, the riverside walk is a great way to finish and the inn is more strategically placed!

 We did this walk over the 2020 August bank holiday weekend in pleasant dry conditions.
 Made a small pre paid contribution to the upkeep of the Abbey which allowed us to use the carpark and facilities.
 After running the gauntlet with exceptionally noisy and speeding motorbikes we crossed the A6108 road to enter the grounds of the Abbey and the sense of tranquility was soon restored as we ambled among contented sheep.
 On leaving the grounds a mile or so of road walking is necessary before attaining the Kilgram bridge across the Ure.
 Thereon the route bore left across farming pasture before reaching the village of Thornton Steward where the finest section of the walk began.
 Passing through a gate at the Manor House we followed the bridleway to the grounds of Danby Hall with views towards Penhill and the across lower Wensleydale.
 Danby Hall was impressive and soon we recrossed the Ure at Ulshaw and passed the Coverbridge Inn.
 From here a footpath led along the banks of the river, although this stretch could be said to be uninspiring due to it’s enclosed nature.
 Towards the end the views improved and the path joined the road for the last quarter of a mile back to the entrance of the abbey grounds where we took the opportunity to explore the ruins of the once impressive Jervaulx abbey.